 Things to Keep in Mind

-Despite the social stigma that anabolic steroids are harsh drugs that will change the people you know and love into monsters, this is simply not the case in most scenarios.
-Like any medication, steroids are generally considered safe when they are used properly and responsibly alongside the right supplements.
-These warning signs are still important, though, because in almost all cases, they indicate that the person using the steroid is doing so irresponsibly.
+Despite the social stigma that anabolics are harsh drugs that will change the people you know and love into monsters, this is simply not the case in most scenarios.
+Like any medication, they are generally considered safe when they are used properly and responsibly alongside the right supplements.
+These warning signs are still important, though, because in almost all cases, they indicate that the person using is doing so irresponsibly.

 The chart below shows which of these signs are mitigatable, and how.